MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-azure-monitor.md

 To enable [Diagnostic settings](/azure/azure-monitor/essentials/diagnostic-settings) in workforce tenant within your external tenant, you use [Azure Lighthouse](/azure/lighthouse/overview) to [delegate a resource](/azure/lighthouse/concepts/architecture), which allows your external tenant (the **Service Provider**) to manage a workforce tenant (the **Customer**) resource.

 > [!TIP]
 > Azure Lighthouse is typically used to manage resources for multiple customers.
-However, it can also be used to manage resources **within an enterprise that has multiple Microsoft Entra tenants of its own**, which is what we are doing here, except that we are only delegating the management of single resource group.
+However, it can also be used to simplify cross-tenant administration [within an enterprise that has multiple Microsoft Entra tenants of its own](/azure/lighthouse/concepts/enterprise).
+In our case, we're using it to delegate management of a single resource group.

 By following the steps in this article, you'll create a new resource group named _ExtIDMonitor_ in your workforce tenant and gain access to the same resource group containing the [Log Analytics workspace](/azure/azure-monitor/logs/quick-create-workspace) in your external tenant.
 You'll also be able to transfer the logs from external tenant to your Log Analytics workspace.